jadamb13/appointmentsetter/src/README.md

+## Appointment Setter
-# Title: Client Management System
+# International and Multilingual Client and Appointment Management System

 Purpose: The Client Management System application allows users to manage international appointments with customers/clients, manage customer information, and create reports including individual contact schedules and appointments by type, month,